India's Modi to visit White House in June as Biden seeks to strengthen ties amid competition with China - ExBulletin

 India’s Modi to visit White House in June as Biden seeks to strengthen ties amid competition with China

-WASHINGTON (AP) President Joe Biden will host Indian Prime Minister Narendra Modi in the White House next month, courting an Indo-Pacific leader with whom he has sought stronger ties as the United States seeks to blunt China’s growing assertiveness in the region.
+WASHINGTON (AP) President Joe Biden will welcome the Indian Prime Minister Narendra Modi in the White House next month, courting an Indo-Pacific leader with whom he has sought stronger ties as the United States seeks to blunt China’s growing assertiveness in the region.

-Modis’ visit on June 22 will confirm the deep and close partnership between the United States and India and the warm ties of family and friendship that unite Americans and Indians, the House press secretary said Wednesday.
-Blanche, Karine Jean-Pierre, announcing the official visit of Indian leaders. .
+Modi’s visit on June 22 will confirm the deep and close partnership between the United States and India and the warm ties of family and friendship that unite Americans and Indians,” the press secretary said Wednesday. the White House, Karine Jean-Pierre, announcing the Indian leader’s official state visit.

 India’s External Affairs Ministry said the visit will underscore the growing importance of India’s strategic partnership with the United States.